 Laurie Mesibov is an ombuds because she believes people want to do a good job and to be respected and appreciated for the work they do.
 She understands that while workplace problems and conflicts are inevitable, they also offer opportunities for positive change, learning, and professional development.
 Laurie considers it a privilege to serve the Carolina community as the Associate University Ombuds.

-Laurie is a long-time faculty member at the School of Government where she specialized in public school law.
+Laurie was a long-time faculty member at the School of Government where she specialized in public school law.
 Laurie also has wide experience across the campus.
 She worked in the Office of the Provost from 1996-2000, chaired the Performance Management Review Board, served as advisor to SPA grievance panels, and was a member of the Faculty Grievance Committee, Faculty Executive Committee, and Faculty Council.

 Laurie earned her B.A. from Stanford University and her J.D. from Carolina’s School of Law.

 Victoria is the Assistant University Ombuds and Progam Specialist for the University Ombuds office.
 She has over twenty years of service at the University of North Carolina at Chapel Hill.
 She has served on various committees and boards across campus.

-Victoria is a recipient of the 2006 State Employee's Award for Excellence, 2005 Chancellor's Award, Star Heels Award and the Black Faculty/Staff Caucus award.
+Victoria is a recipient of the 2006 State Employee's Award for Excellence, 2005 Chancellor's Award, Star Heels Award and the Carolina Black Caucus award.
 She is a member of the International Ombudsman Association (IOA) where she has served as a member of the Board of Directors and committee member.
 She is a member of the Association for Conflict Resolution and the American Bar Association.